nustxujun/Arx/README.md

 # Modules
 - ``ArxRuntime `` Core features of lockstep
-- ``ArxGamePlay`` some middleware such as 3d physics supported, filter
+- ``ArxGamePlay`` some middleware such as 3d physics supported
 - ``ArxReplay`` replay tools

+# Setup
+Highly Recommend you to download the [Lockstep Demo](https://github.com/nustxujun/UnrealLockstepDemo)